Microkubes/microkubes-website/docs/SelfRegistration.md

 ## Golang Package

 The package provides the basic interface for self regstration/unregistration of microservices.
 It is easy to set up and easy to use.
-It makes sure that when service goes down it will be unregister, although it is not required.
+It makes sure that when service goes down it will be unregistered, although it is not required.

 Example: